cnichols1977/DotMissing/README.md

 ## String Extensions
 Method|Description
 ------|-----------
+Repeat(int count)|Return the string *count* times.
 ToChunks(int chunkSize)|Split the string into a Collection of strings with each string no bigger than the specified chunkSize.
+ToNullOrWhiteSpace|Return True if string is null or only contains whitespace characters.